-When Roman brought Ava back from her arraignment, Abe gently informed her that Dr. Neusbaum had been murdered.
-Ava unemotionally remarked that she wasn't surprised, and hinted that her father was responsible: "Daddy doesn't like loose ends."
-She added that if the doctor had been doing everything the police said, he deserved to pay.
+When Roman led Ava back from her arraignment, Abe gently informed her that Dr. Neusbaum had been murdered.
+Ava unemotionally remarked that she wasn't surprised and hinted that her father was responsible: "Daddy doesn't like loose ends."
+She added that if the doctor had been doing everything the police said, he had deserved to pay.
 As Roman was leading her back to her cell, Abe informed them her lawyer had paid her bail.
-She said she wouldn't accept it, but Abe told that her she had no choice, and that she was free to go.
+She said she wouldn't accept it, but Abe told that her she had no choice and that she was free to go.
 "Okay, where?" she asked.

 Chelsea kissed Daniel again until he pulled back.
 He couldn't do it.
 He asked about Nick.
 Chelsea told him she was not in love with Nick.
-Daniel said Chelsea was special and he was attracted to her but they could never be together.
+Daniel said Chelsea was special, and he was attracted to her, but they could never be together.
 He said he was a loner and always would be.
-Besides he had too much baggage to ever be in a relationship again.
-Daniel told Chelsea she had to give up on him, and left.
+Besides, he had too much baggage to ever be in a relationship again.
+Daniel told Chelsea she had to give up on him, and he left.

 Chelsea found Nick at the pub and broke up with him.
-She explained how the surgery forced her to re-evaluate her life.
-She didn't feel the same about Nick and he deserved better.
+She explained how the surgery had forced her to reevaluate her life.
+She didn't feel the same about Nick, and he deserved better.
 Nick was devastated but wished Chelsea happiness.
 Max and Stephanie were saddened by the breakup.

-Marlena discovered Sami told John some things about his past.
-He learned he wasn't such a great person and neither was she.
-Marlena questioned and John referred to the time they made love on a conference room table.
+Marlena discovered that Sami had told John some things about his past.
+He had learned he wasn't such a great person, and neither was she.
+Marlena questioned him, and John referred to the time they had made love on a conference room table.
 Marlena turned on Sami, livid.
 John defended Sami, saying he had every right to know about his own past.

 Nicole showed up to meet with E.J., her attorney.
-Sami was suspicious and asked E.J. if he slept with Nicole.
+Sami was suspicious and asked E.J. if he had slept with Nicole.
 Suddenly, E.J. got a fax from the Immigration Department.
 His visa had been renewed.
-Nicole was thrilled and Sami wanted to know what was going on between the two of them.
+Nicole was thrilled, and Sami wanted to know what was going on between the two of them.
 They both denied any deep, dark secret.
-Nicole left and Sami was furious.
+Nicole left, and Sami was furious.

 John and Marlena discussed the encrypted disk and discovered it was missing.

-Later, as John and Rolf looked over the list of things that had been taken, John noted that the thief had known exactly what they wanted, and had taken other, smaller items to make it look like a regular burglary.
+Later, as John and Rolf looked over the list of things that had been taken, John noted that the thief had known exactly what they wanted and had taken other, smaller items to make it look like a regular burglary.
 Rolf again assured his boss that he had not taken the disk.
-John said he believed him, and surmised that, if Rolf had done it, he would have replaced the disk with a fake one.
-He added that whoever had done it had wanted the disk badly enough to break in while he was at home- which made him both curious and angry.
+John said he believed Rolf and surmised that, if Rolf had done it, he would have replaced the disk with a fake one.
+He added that whoever had done it had wanted the disk badly enough to break in while John had been at home -- which made him both curious and angry.

-Marlena stopped by Roman's office and asked him to investigate the break-in at the mansion, and told him about the missing disk.
+Marlena stopped by Roman's office.
+She asked him to investigate the break-in at the mansion and told him about the missing disk.
 Roman initially declined, but when he saw how important it was to her, he agreed to look into it on an unofficial basis.

-When the Bradys arrived home, Hope wanted to discuss the Vitali case, but Bo petulantly reminded her he'd been assigned to desk duty.
-Openly flirting with him, Hope praised his abilities as a cop and told him she'd still like his input, and wrapped her arms around him.
+When the Bradys arrived home, Hope wanted to discuss the Vitali case, but Bo petulantly reminded her that he'd been assigned to desk duty.
+Openly flirting with him, Hope praised his abilities as a cop and told him she'd still like his input.
+She wrapped her arms around him.
 Bo loosened up a little and began kissing his wife.
 Hope then called Maggie and arranged to pick up Ciara in an hour.
 As Hope began shedding clothing, Bo protested that an hour wasn't long enough.
 "Then let's not waste time, and get moving!"
-Hope playfully declared, then scampered up the stairs with Bo close behind her.
+Hope playfully declared then scampered up the stairs with Bo close behind her.